abissgr/calipso-hub/docs/scrud_howto.md

 ### Entity

-You can implement your entity extending and/or implementing a number of interfaces related to ID type, base your entity in
+You can implement your entity extending and/or implementing a number of base classes and/or interfaces related to ID type, auditing, metadata, partial  updates etc. For example the AbstractSystemUuidPersistable used bellow is a simple JPA @MappedSuperclass that provides a UUID primary key strategy.

 ```java
 package gr.abiss.calipsoexample.model;